Americans keep buying cars, but coronavirus concerns loom over industry

 Total U.S. auto sales in February are projected to reach more than 1.3 million vehicles, according to JD Power, up 1.8% from last year.
 Tyson Jominy, the research firm's vice president of automotive data & analytics consulting, said there was no reason to back away from that projection due to the virus.

-But he said analysts were closely watching changes to carmakers' incentives packages as an indicator for sales.
+But he said analysts were closely watching changes to car makers' incentives packages as an indicator of sales.

 Of particular interest are popular Asian models, such as Hyundai's Palisade and Subaru Corp's 7270.T Forester SUV.
 Moves to increase finance interest rates or upfront down payments could point to tight supply.

-Hyundai did not respond to a request for comment.
+Hyundai said in a statement on Monday it currently had no plans to change incentives on any vehicles due to the coronavirus, adding that it had nearly 40 days supply of its Palisade model.
 The company last month halted production at home due to a shortage of parts from China.

 Richer discounts could point to a steady supply of cars and a desire to draw customers into showrooms.

-"It all comes down to what dealers are doing in the coming days as news of the coronavirus spread in the U.S. picks up," Jominy said.
+"It all comes down to what dealers will do in the coming days as news of the coronavirus spread in the U.S. picks up," Jominy said.

 ((Tina.Bellon@thomsonreuters.com; +1 646 573 5029; Reuters Messaging: tina.bellon.thomsonreuters@reuters.net; Twitter @TinaBellon))